Local Dental Committees (LDCs) in the UK were set up in 1948, at the

 spheres of dental practice, but this must be agreed locally.

 Regional Groups and LDC Federations

 The BDA's General Dental Practice Committee (GDPC) has regular meetings with regional LDC representatives.
 The GDPC - LDC Regional Liaison Group

 Getting involved in the work of LDCs

-Are you a primary care dentist interested in representing colleagues at a local level?
+- Are you a primary care dentist interested in representing colleagues at a local level?

-If yes, why not contact your LDC Secretary or the BDA for more information?
+- If yes, why not contact your LDC Secretary or the BDA for more information?

-the LDC Contacts pages of the site or contact Will Newport at the BDA on 020 7563 4158.
+the LDC Contacts pages of the site or contact LDC Support at the BDA on 020 7563 4158.